The functions aclbox()

 },

-outer_blank_lines = false, -- insert a blank line above and below the box
+outer_blank_lines_above = false, -- insert a blank line above the box

 inner_blank_lines = false, -- insert a blank line above and below the text